mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``T`` (Transformer records)
   ``R`` (Regulators (Automatic or LTC transformer) records)

 Branch data entered in any of the ASCII files is *single-entry* or one-way only.
 This means, for example, that a branch connecting buses A and B has a user-submitted entry (A,B) or (B,A) but not both.
 The program transposes the record internally as required during execution.
 Normally which way the branch is entered does not matter, but it does affect the default end metered on a tie line, and the physical position of line sections.
-See `Record Formats`_, for a discussion of this feature.
+See :ref:`Record Formats`, for a discussion of this feature.

 Branches are uniquely identified by three fields: